In this practical, we are investigating the effect of a factor on human reaction times.

 2. Person B holds the ruler vertically, with the zero mark at the top of person A’s thumb

-9. Calculate the mean from the experiments and convert the result values to reaction time using a conversion table, such as the one below.
+8. Calculate the mean distance from the experiments.
+After this, convert the mean distance to reaction time using a conversion table, such as the one below.

 |Distance (cm)||Reaction time (s)|